tinkerbell/tinkerbell-docs/docs/contrib/triage.md

 If the issue is not `question`, it needs a [priority label](https://github.com/kubernetes/community/blob/master/contributors/guide/issue-triage.md#define-priority):

 - `priority/critical-urgent`: someone's top priority ASAP, such as security issue or issue that causes data loss.
-Rarely used. to be resolved within 5 days.
+  Rarely used, to be resolved within 5 days.
 - `priority/important-soon`: high priority for the team.
   To be resolved within 8 weeks.
 - `priority/important-longterm`: a long-term priority.
   To be resolved within a year.
 - `priority/backlog`: agreed that this would be good to have, but not yet a priority.
   Consider tagging as `help wanted`
 - `priority/awaiting-more-evidence`: may be useful, but there is not yet enough evidence to support inclusion on the backlog.

 ## Example follow-ups

 When a user submits a pull request or issue, it's essential to be respectful of the time the user has invested in opening the issue.
 Be kind.

 These are some templates that you can use as [Github Saved replies](https://docs.github.com/en/github/writing-on-github/working-with-saved-replies/using-saved-replies) for easy access during triage.